 Our standard also includes measures to protect local wildlife by prohibiting hunting (exceptions are made for traditional Indigenous practices), guarding against the spread of invasive species, and minimizing human-wildlife conflict.

 3. Natural resource conservation

 Conserving natural resources helps increase your farm’s ability to respond to climate change.
-Certified farms get support to minimize soil erosion and compaction, improve soil fertility, treat wastewater, conserve water and energy, manage solid waste, and use integrated pest management techniques to reduce the use of pesticides.
+Implementing our standard helps farms minimize soil erosion and compaction, improve soil fertility, treat wastewater, conserve water and energy, manage solid waste, and use integrated pest management techniques to reduce the use of pesticides.

 4. Improved livelihoods

 Farms work best when they are good neighbors and good employers.
-All Rainforest Alliance Certified farms protect the health and well-being of all of their workers.
-All workers must be over fifteen years of age.
-Workers are paid at least the legal minimum wage and overtime rates of the country where the farm is located, and they have access to safe drinking water, healthcare, and education.
-Respecting community rights, including the rights of indigenous peoples, is a key part of being a Rainforest Alliance certified farm.
-Learn more about the social benefits of certification.
+The Rainforest Alliance’s Sustainable Agriculture standard requires farms to protect the health and well-being of workers and surrounding communities through the following criteria: workers must be at least fifteen years old; they must be paid at least the legal minimum wage and overtime rates of the country where the farm is located; and workers must have access to safe drinking water, healthcare, and education.
+Respect for community rights, including the rights of Indigenous peoples, is a core value of Rainforest Alliance certification.